Meet our new Associates

 Rev. Bryan A. Leone graduated from College of the Holy Cross in 1968.
 He then went on to receive advanced degrees in Education and Accounting from Trinity College (1973) and the University of Hartford (1976) respectively.
 After sixteen years working as an accountant and teacher for the insurance industry in Hartford, CT. he was called to the ordained ministry and graduated from Lutheran Theological Southern Seminary, Columbia, S.C. in 1988.
 He then went on to pastor 4 churches: Messiah Lutheran Church, So.
 Williamsport, PA.; St. Paul Lutheran, Biglerville, PA.; St. Paul Lutheran, Warwick, RI; and Good Shepherd Lutheran, Monroe, CT.
 In 2012, he retired from parish ministry and now devotes his ministry to the Global Mission Team of the New England Synod working on its companion relationship with the Evangelical Lutheran Church in Jordan and the Holy Land.
 Since 1999, he has been involved in ecumenical and interfaith work as a member of Churches for Middle East Peace and recently joined J Street.
 He has made two trips to the Holy Land.
 In 2008, he and his wife were guests of a Palestinian Moslem family in the interfaith village of Wahat al Salaam (Neve Shalom) and in 2009 he did a three month sabbatical under the auspices of Bishop Younan and Mr. Charlie Haddad, superintendent of the Lutheran Schools in the West Bank and Jerusalem.
 Rev. Leone also currently serves as Treasurer of University Lutheran Ministry of Yale (Luther House), and is a member of the Congregation Council of Bethesda Lutheran Church, New Haven, Ct.

 Dr. Mary Mobley serves as Treasurer of Opportunity Palestine.
 She is a member of St Paul Evangelical Lutheran Church in Grosse Pointe Farms, Michigan with her husband Dr Robert Mobley, MD and daughter Allison.
 Mary graduated from the University of Connecticut (1981), received her PhD from MIT (1987) and postdoctoral training at the German Research Center in Heidelberg.
 In 1993 she joined the faculty of Wayne State University School of Medicine in Detroit with a research program funded by the National Science Foundation until she retired in 2001 to serve in her home, church and community.
-She first visited Palestine in 2013, and returned October 2015 to visit the Lutheran Schools in Beit Jala, Beit Sahour, Bethlehem and the Environmental Education Center with Opportunity Palestine board member Janet McBride.
+She most recently visited the Lutheran Schools and the Environmental Education Center in April 2019 with Opportunity Palestine board member Dave Upmeyer.
 Mary also serves as a Habitat for Humanity Global Village team leader for Thrivent Builds Worldwide.
 One of her favorite host countries to build is Jordan.

-Dave Upmeyer serves as President of the Board for Opportunity Palestine.
+Dave Upmeyer served as President of the Board for Opportunity Palestine from its founding in 2015 to 2019.
 He has been an active supporter of the Evangelical Lutheran Church in Jordan and the Holy Land (ELCJHL) since his first trip to Palestine in 2007.
-He serves as Chair of the ELCA Southeast Synod’s ELCJHL Task Force to support the companion relationship the Synod shares with the ELCJHL.
-He has traveled to Palestine as part of Synod delegations three times, most recently in 2014.
+He serves as Chair of the ELCA Southeast Michigan Synod’s ELCJHL Task Force to support the companion relationship the Synod shares with the ELCJHL.
+He has traveled to Palestine as part of Synod delegations three times, most recently in 2014, and was privileged to tour the ELCJHL Schools and programs with fellow Board Member Mary Mobley in 2019.
 Dave is a retired Civil Engineer who specialized in planning and managing large water and wastewater projects as a consulting engineer throughout his career.
 He has been an active member of his home congregation, having served as President twice and serving on several Task Forces and Call Committees.
-He also coordinated the packing and shipping of needed materials to the Mbulu Diocese Evangelical Lutheran Church in Tanzania as part of a Synod initiative in 2004.
+In 2019 he led the congregation’s Venture Forward Campaign to raise funds for outreach and faith formation ministries and building repairs and enhancements.
+He also enjoys traveling with his wife Peg, especially to visit daughters and spouses in Dallas and Wales, and two darling granddaughters!

 Rev. Dr. Munib A. Younan serves as an honorary director.
 He is the immediate past Bishop of the Evangelical Lutheran Church in Jordan and the Holy Land (ELCJHL).
 He was consecrated as bishop – the third Palestinian to hold the office – on 5 January 1998 at the Evangelical Lutheran Church of the Redeemer in Jerusalem in the presence of religious and political leaders from many nations.
 Bishop Younan was educated in Palestine and Finland and has been active in numerous faith organizations since his ordination in 1976, such as the Middle East Council of Churches (MECC), The Lutheran World Federation (LWF) and the Fellowship of the Middle East Evangelical Churches (FMEEC).
 The bishop was the first to translate the Augsburg Confession, a key document of the Lutheran Church, into Arabic.
 He is an active member of various ecumenical and interfaith dialogue initiatives in Jerusalem that he helped found.
 He served president of the Lutheran World Federation (LWF), a global communion of Christian churches with 145 member churches in 79 countries representing more than 70 million Christians from 2010-2017.